 In addition to the death penalty laws in many states, the federal government has also employed capital punishment for certain federal offenses, such as murder of a government official, kidnapping resulting in death, running a large-scale drug enterprise, and treason.
 When the Supreme Court struck down state death penalty statutes in Furman v.
 Georgia, the federal death penalty statutes suffered from the same problems that the state statutes did.
 As a result, death sentences under the old federal death penalty statutes have not been upheld.

-Expansion of the Federal Death Penalty Statue
+Expansion of the Federal Death Penalty Statute

 In 1988, a new federal death penalty statute was enacted for murder in the course of a drug-kingpin conspiracy.
 The statute was modeled on the post-Gregg statutes that the Supreme Court had approved.
 Since its enactment, six people have been sentenced to death for violating this law, though none has been executed.